 Plant proteins are healthier than animal proteins as they pack in antioxidants, fiber, essential vitamins and are devoid of harmful fats.
 Once "educated" most vegans consider it impossible for someone not to get enough high quality protein on a plant based diet.
-Most plant foods, including the ones not considered a source of proteins like grains, corn

-also contain essential amino acids in varying amounts.
+Most plant foods, including the ones not considered a source of proteins like grains, corn, greens, potatoes, vegetables also contain essential amino acids in varying amounts.

 High Quality Protein Diet

 In an effort to make sure vegetarians were getting enough of all the amino acids, in the early 1970s in the book, Diet for a Small Planet, Frances Moore Lappe popularized the idea of combining plant proteins at each meal in order to get a "complete" protein.
 By mixing beans and grains, one could make sure that they got both methionine and lysine in the meal.